kevinYCKim33/twogle_react_client/README.md

 ## Usage

-In the api repo, run the following command:
+In the API repo, run the following command:

 ```
 rails s -p 3001